MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-w1.md

 The following features are marked as `obsolete:pending` in 2024 release wave 2.

-### How the Create New Company assisted setup creates setup and evaluation data
+### Configuration packages for setup and evaluation data

 |Moved, Removed, or Replaced? |    Why?|
 |-----------------------------|-----|